Help your dog live a healthier, longer life.

 What’s sucralfate used for in dogs?

-What started as a human antacid used to treat and prevent the return of intestinal ulcers has been adopted by veterinarians as a safe and effective off-label medication for dogs, Dr. Emily Singler, VMD, Fetch by The Dodo's on-staff veterinarian, says.
+What started as a human antacid used to treat and prevent the return of intestinal ulcers has been adopted by veterinarians as a safe and effective off-label medication for dogs, Dr. Emily Singler, VMD, Fetch's on-staff veterinarian, says.

 This medication is usually prescribed to dogs with stomach or intestinal ulcers, Dr. Singler explains.
 Tip-offs, like vomiting blood, a decreased appetite and abdominal pain, are all signs that your pup could benefit from sucralfate.
 (With your vet's permission, of course!)